awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create-cross-account.md

 For *AccountB* to allow access to its resources to a pipeline created in *AccountA*, *AccountB* must:
 + Request the ARN or account ID of *AccountA* \(in this walkthrough, the *AccountA* ID is *012ID\_ACCOUNT\_A*\)\.
-+ Create a policy applied to the [Amazon EC2 instance role](https://docs.aws.amazon.com/codedeploy/latest/userguide//how-to-create-iam-instance-profile.html) configured for AWS CodeDeploy that allows access to the Amazon S3 bucket \(*codepipeline\-us\-east\-2\-1234567890*\)\.
++ Create a policy applied to the [Amazon EC2 instance role](https://docs.aws.amazon.com/codedeploy/latest/userguide//how-to-create-iam-instance-profile.html) configured for CodeDeploy that allows access to the Amazon S3 bucket \(*codepipeline\-us\-east\-2\-1234567890*\)\.
-+ Create a policy applied to the [Amazon EC2 instance role](https://docs.aws.amazon.com/codedeploy/latest/userguide//how-to-create-iam-instance-profile.html) configured for AWS CodeDeploy that allows access to the AWS KMS customer\-managed key used to encrypt the pipeline artifacts in *AccountA*\.
++ Create a policy applied to the [Amazon EC2 instance role](https://docs.aws.amazon.com/codedeploy/latest/userguide//how-to-create-iam-instance-profile.html) configured for CodeDeploy that allows access to the AWS KMS customer\-managed key used to encrypt the pipeline artifacts in *AccountA*\.
 + Configure and attach an IAM role \(*CrossAccount\_Role*\) with a trust relationship policy that allows *AccountA* to assume the role\.
 + Create a policy that allows access to the deployment resources required by the pipeline and attach it to *CrossAccount\_Role*\.
 + Create a policy that allows access to the Amazon S3 bucket \(*codepipeline\-us\-east\-2\-1234567890*\) and attach it to *CrossAccount\_Role*\.